-- Clearly set out what employment and training opportunities are available to people in East Birmingham. - Communicate this offer to local people through community venues, community organisations, social media, etc. - Work with employers, training and employment support providers to develop clear pathways for local people into good jobs. - Target our resources in areas of East Birmingham with particularly low levels of employment and also on young unemployed people who are most likely to benefit.
+• Clearly set out what employment and training opportunities are available to people in East Birmingham.

+- Communicate this offer to local people through community venues, community organisations, social media, etc. - Work with employers, training and employment support providers to develop clear pathways for local people into good jobs. - Target our resources in areas of East Birmingham with particularly low levels of employment and also on young unemployed people who are most likely to benefit. - Support businesses of all types and sizes to create greater social value for their local communities.

-We know that we can deliver targeted support to certain areas and people who need it now but there is much more that could be done with additional funding.
+We know that we can deliver targeted support to certain areas and people who need it now but there is much more that could be done.
 We will work to explore opportunities to secure additional funding for East Birmingham to accelerate and expand the employment and training offer in East Birmingham.